 CityCat Project

-The Los Angeles artist Dave Hullfish Bailey has said that “if there's a one-liner about what my [site-based projects] attempt, it has to do with replacing an iconographic vision of place with an inhabited, on-the-ground geography” (Artext, No. 76, 2002).
-Bailey's collaborative CityCat Project enables us to think this ambition via an unfolding ecology of relations between producers and audiences, histories and locations, aesthetic decisions and political effects.
+The Los Angeles artist Dave Hullfish Bailey (*1963) has said “if there's a one-liner about what my [site-based projects] attempt, it has to do with replacing an iconographic vision of place with an inhabited, on-the-ground geography”.
+The artist's collaborative CityCat Project enables us to think this ambition via an unfolding ecology of relations between producers and audiences, histories and locations, aesthetic decisions and political effects.

 While the momentary diversion of the CityCat ferries constitutes its central element, the project has activated multiple forms, contexts and audiences, and includes drawings, photographic, video and sculptural works, collages, field recordings, exhibitions, architectural interventions, public discussions, slide-lectures, and publications.
 Characterised by this proliferation and confusion of spaces, information and agency, its radically collaborative yet authorially fragmented process assumes its participants may not share common knowledges, aesthetic languages, nor political aims.

 Perhaps the most significant outcome of the CityCat Project has been Watson's public declaration that the river performance is a contemporary manifestation of the Dreaming that will be told, re-told, and re-enacted indefinitely into the future.
-Announced in the immediate aftermath of the first iteration of the river performance in December 2006, in May 2009 it was enacted for a second time, while its third iteration and new activities in Morton Bay and on North Stradbroke Island are currently being planned.
+Announced in the immediate aftermath of the event in December 2006, the Mairwar Performance, as it is now known, has been re-enacted in 2009, 2012, 2016 and 2019.

 Catherine Chevalier, 'Dave Hullfish Bailey, Queensland University, Brisbane, December 2006', Frog, No. 5, Paris, 2007, pp. 96–99